MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/move-sharepoint-between-geo-locations.md

 You must be a Global Administrator or SharePoint Administrator to move a site between geo locations.

-There is a read-only window during the SharePoint site geo move of approximately 4-6 hours, depending on site contents.
+There is a read-only window during the SharePoint site geo move of approximately 4 to 6 hours, depending on site contents.

 ## Best practices